Stivizea/Real-Time-Approximation-of-Hydraulic-Erosion-with-CGANS/README.md

-This is the code for the article Real-Time Approximation of Hydraulic Erosion: A Parameter-Conditioned Deep Learning Approach To replicate it, you can use the Map_Generator.py file to generate 10.000 prior samples, then, use the Erosion_simulation.py file to erode all these maps with Numba-JIT compilation.
+This is the code for the article Real-Time Approximation of Hydraulic Erosion: A Parameter-Conditioned Deep Learning Approach, written by me and soon to be published
+To replicate it, you can use the Map_Generator.py file to generate 10.000 prior samples, then, use the Erosion_simulation.py file to erode all these maps with Numba-JIT compilation.
 This is the pipeline for the procedural generation of the ground-truth pairs.
 The GAN_Model.py details the architecture and training strategy for the parameter-conditioned cGAN, you can start this file to train the network yourself.